Shagun-Gauttam/Blog-Website/README.md

 # Blog-Website
-I created this website using HTML, CSS , Javascript, Ejs. and I connect this website to MongoDB locally.
+I created this website using HTML, CSS , Javascript, Ejs. and I connect this website to MongoDB Database.